 Exercise 3: Progressive Relaxation

-Now that you’ve uncovered the stressors that make you want to curl up in a ball or punch everyone within the distance of your fist, the next step is to learn how to release that stress in a healthy way.
+Now that you’ve uncovered the stressors that make you want to curl up in a ball or punch everyone within reach of your fist, the next step is to learn how to release that stress in a healthy way.
 Deep breathing, although seemingly basic, has a significant impact on your stress level.
 Why?
 Deep breathing is physiologically incompatible with the adrenaline-pumping aspect of stress.
-This exercise can be done during a break at work, outside, in your car, or, hey, even in the bathroom.
+This exercise can be done during at your desk, outside, in your car, or even while sitting on the toilet.

-• Focus your attention on the present.
+• Step 2: Focus your attention on the present.
 You can use a focal point, like the rise and fall of your diaphragm, a candle flame, a specific sound, etc.

-• Continue to breathe in an out, focusing on the rise and fall of your diaphragm.
+• Step 5: Continue to breathe in an out, focusing on the rise and fall of your diaphragm.
 Do this for at least 5 minutes, 10 if possible.

 Insightfully yours,